 This bill amends several sections of Nebraska law related to law enforcement and the stopping or detaining of vehicle operators.
 It introduces new provisions that specify the circumstances under which peace officers can stop or detain a vehicle operator, particularly emphasizing that officers cannot stop an operator for nonmoving violations or certain misdemeanor warrants unless there is an immediate, serious threat to safety.
 The bill also requires officers to log the reason for the stop and inform the operator of the reason upon contact.
-Additionally, it mandates that officers obtain a warrant or written consent before searching a vehicle, ensuring that the consent process is clear and voluntary, with protections against retaliation for refusing consent.
+Additionally, it mandates that officers obtain a warrant or written consent before searching a vehicle, ensuring that the consent process is clear and accessible, including provisions for those who may not speak English or who cannot read.

 Statutes affected: